 Each MotoGP race consists of a variety of betting markets, so you're not just limited to picking the race winner.
 You can also take a punt on who you think will win the Riders' Championship or Constructors' Championship at any time throughout the year.
 The action never stops!

 MotoGP 2019 Season Betting Picks

-With prices posted prior to the Qatar Grand Prix, Race #1 on March 32, 2019, Marc Marquez is the undisputed king of the circuit right now, and given his dominance of the sport it's never a bad option to put your money on the Spaniard.
-He's now won five of the last six riders' championships, and he'll once again be tough to beat in 2019.
+With prices posted prior to the Qatar Grand Prix, Race #1 on March 32, 2019, Marc Marquez is the undisputed king of the circuit right now.
+Given his Moto dominance, it's never a bad option to bet money on the Spaniard.
+Marquez won five of the last six riders' championships, and he'll be tough to beat in 2019.
 Our odds at the top of this page, which are updated weekly, change often so jump in when you feel you know the 2019 Moto GP Champion

 Finally, we must talk about the Italian veteran Valentino Rossi, seven times world champion, but who hasn't lifted the trophy since 2009.
 He is listed at +1100 prior to Race #1 in Qatar.
 UPDATE: Through four races, Rossi is third chalk; close to Andrea Dovizioso in second but miles behind Mark Marquez.

 |#1||$250||$250 Bonus on your 1st Deposit!||Review||Play Now|

 |#2||50%||50% Sign Up Bonus (Promo Code BOL1000)||Review||Play Now|

 |#4||100%||100% Deposit Bonus Up to $100||Review||Play Now|

 |#5||50%||50% Sign Up Bonus, up to $520||Review||Play Now|